Liam Chilvers

 Liam Christopher Chilvers (born 6 November 1981) is an English former footballer who played as a centre back.

 A graduate of the Arsenal Academy, he won the FA Youth Cup with the club in 2000.
-After turning professional he spent four weeks of the 2000–01 season on loan at Northampton Town, three months on loan at Notts County in the 2001–02 season, and the first half of the 2002–03 season on loan at Belgian side K.S.K.
+After turning professional, he spent four weeks of the 2000–01 season on loan at Northampton Town, three months on loan at Notts County in the 2001–02 season, and the first half of the 2002–03 season on loan at Belgian side K.S.K.
 Beveren.
-He spent the second half of the 2002–03 season and the whole of the 2003–04 campaign on loan at Colchester United, after which he was allowed to join the club permanently.
-He stayed at Colchester for the next two years, and helped the club win promotion into the Championship, before he transferred to Preston North End in July 2006.
-He spent four years with the club, though was out of action for a year due to injury.
-He re-joined Notts County on a permanent basis in July 2010, and was loaned out to Port Vale in September 2011.
-He signed with AFC Telford United in September 2012, before beginning a second loan spell with Port Vale in November 2012, which was made into a permanent move two months later.
-He helped Vale win promotion out of League Two in 2012–13.
+He spent the second half of the 2002–03 season and the 2003–04 campaign on loan at Colchester United, after which he was allowed to join the club permanently.
+He stayed at Colchester for the next two years.
+He helped the club win promotion into the Championship before he transferred to Preston North End in July 2006.
+He spent four years with the club, though he was out of action for a year due to injury.
+He re-joined Notts County permanently in July 2010 and was loaned out to Port Vale in September 2011.
+He signed with AFC Telford United in September 2012 before beginning a second loan spell with Port Vale in November 2012, which was made into a permanent move two months later.
+He helped Vale win promotion from League Two in 2012–13.
 He joined Hyde in September 2014.